NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/AirflowDefectRatio`` or ``extension/AirflowNotTested=true``    double or boolean  frac   > -1         Yes                  In accordance with ANSI/RESNET/ACCA 310
   =========================================================================  =================  =====  ===========  ========  =========  ============================================

-  .. [#] HVACDistribution type must be AirDistribution or DSE.
+  .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity" or "gravity") or DSE.
   .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.

 .. warning::